 Long-term visa for remote workers

 The world of work is changing fast.
-Iceland has just rolled out its long-term visa for those who have flexibility and location independence with their work.
+Iceland has just rolled out its long-term visa for those with flexibility and location independence with their work.
 Experience more of Iceland with a stay of up to 180 days!

-What are the conditions for the issuance of a long-term visa for remote work?
+What are the conditions for issuing a long-term visa for remote work?

 A long-term visa for remote work can be issued if: